aparrish/seaduck/README.md

 ## Concepts and usage

 The purpose of a Sea Duck narrative is to generate sentences from events that transpire as nouns interact according to a set of rules.
+At each step of the simulation, the state of the nouns (properties and relations) are checked, and then potentially changed, generating narrative events in the process, which are rendered as text using Tracery grammars.
 A Sea Duck narrative consists of the following components:

 * Nouns
 * Actions